oxygenxml/oxygen-publishing-template-samples/templates/codeblock-line-numbering/README.md

 ![resources/img/codeblock-line-numbering.png](resources/img/codeblock-line-numbering.png "Code Block Line Numbering")

 The template uses an [XSLT Extension](https://www.oxygenxml.com/doc/versions/25.0/ug-webhelp-responsive/topics/whr-responsive-override-xslt-dita-xslt-import.html) file to modify the HTML5 structure generated for the code block.
-Each new line of code is preceded by a `&lt;span>` node that is used to display the current line number.
+Each new line of code is preceded by a `<span>` node that is used to display the current line number.

 ```xml
 <xsl:stylesheet xmlns:xsl="http://www.w3.org/1999/XSL/Transform"